Kj7058/Kj7058/README.md

 - 👋 Hi, I’m @Kj7058
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in python And Data Science
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently working as an software engineer
-- 💞️ I’m looking to collaborate on Data Science projects and Internship
+- 💞️ I’m looking to collaborate on python and Data Science projects and Internship

 <!---
 Kj7058/Kj7058 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.